To conveniently provide all information about pending payments in one... Read more →

 You can find updated pending payment days data in the Statistics page, as the PDF table offers historic data that can be outdated.

 Please note that this table does not include suspended lending companies.
 We’ll provide an update on these companies on a monthly basis.
-See latest update
+See the latest update

 Pending payment proportion of outstanding investments shows how large a share of a lending company’s portfolio on Mintos is currently pending payment.